Celebrate Dad with these creative Father’s Day ideas

 Take him to a garden show

 If gardening or landscaping is more of a passion than a chore for your dad, treat him to tickets to a garden show, a walk around botanical gardens or just a trip to your local nursery.
-Or you can get outside together, work in his pride and joy of a garden, or even build your own DIY hydroponic garden together.
+Or you can build your own DIY hydroponic garden together.

 Knock out something on his chore list

-Dads who like an adrenaline rush will love spending an afternoon at an indoor skydiving facility.
+Dads who love a good adrenaline rush will enjoy spending an afternoon at an indoor skydiving facility.
 You can jump, flip and fly (safely) to your heart’s delight, and you’ll get some great pictures.
 If you have a little extra money to spend, are feeling extra brave and want a Father’s Day experience of a lifetime, book a real skydiving trip.

 Paint pottery

-It’s a two-for-one Father’s Day gift: The work of art you create together will become a precious souvenir for years to come.
-Book a time slot at a local painting or pottery studio, choose what type of project you’d like to make, and then have fun making it beautiful (or silly) together.
-And yes, this can be an excellent adult Father’s Day activity (some facilities even have paint-and-sip sessions), but you can also give it a kid-friendly twist by bringing the grandkids along.
+It’s a two-for-one Father’s Day gift, since the work of art you create together will become a precious souvenir.
+Book a time slot at a local painting or pottery studio, choose what type of project you’d like to make and then have fun making it beautiful (or silly) together.
+And yes, this can be an excellent adult Father’s Day activity (some facilities even have paint-and-sip sessions), but you can also give it a kid-friendly twist by bringing along the grandkids.

 Create a signature cocktail for him